Nizkingy/New-beginning-/README.md

 # New-beginning-
-The new beginning which describes my new beginning in crypto trading
+The new beginning which describes my journey in crypto trading